1.2 The Nature of Science: Unveiling the Process of Discovery

 Conclusion: Embracing the Scientific Process

 Understanding the nature of science is about appreciating its power and its limitations.
 It's about recognizing that science is a process of inquiry, not a collection of absolute truths.
 By embracing the principles of empirical evidence, testability, and critical thinking, we can develop a more nuanced and informed understanding of the world around us.
-This understanding empowers us to make informed decisions and navigate the complexities of the modern world.
+This understanding empowers us to make informed decisions and handle the complexities of the modern world.
 The ongoing evolution of scientific knowledge should be seen not as a weakness, but as a testament to the power of human curiosity and the relentless pursuit of knowledge.
 This continuous process of refinement is what drives scientific progress and shapes our understanding of the universe.